vanilophp/docs/admin-installation.md

     }
     ```
 4. Update the package.json file:
-   If the type field is present either remove it, or rename to "commonjs"
+   If the type field is present, either remove it or rename it to "commonjs"
     ```json
     {
       "type": "module",